 Each region has its own distinct dialect and culture, largely borrowing from the religion that is followed there.
 Malabar or North Kerala, for example, has a large population of Muslims and the regional cuisine and the language is influenced by early Muslim settlers from other parts of India and the world.
 Central Kerala, on the other hand, is influenced by the Christian community starting from the time of St.Thomas to Vasco da Gama.
 South Kerala has a mix of Hindus, Christians and Muslims.
 To Kerala’s credit, these religious groups have always lived in brotherhood and harmony.

-The unity in diversity is also reflected in the various art-forms of the land.
+The unity in diversity is also reflected in the various art forms Kerala.
 Keralites enjoy classical music and dance to an extreme.
-The land is renowned for its own dance-drama ritual known as Kathakali.
+The land is renowned for its own art forms, dance-drama ritual known as Kathakali.
 This interesting dance form integrates dance, music, poetry and histrionics.
 Elaborate make-up, headdress and a flamboyant costumes make Kathakali a visual treat, while the story and the music make it intellectually stimulating.